Today, there are hundreds of billions of galaxies, each containing hundreds of billions of stars. And that is just for the observable universe.

 Formation of our solar system

 About 10 Gya, a new protostar was formed in the outer fringe of the the galaxy we call the Milky Way.
 As usual, it was turning.
 Since the centrifugal force was greater in the plane perpendicular to the axis of rotation, a flat disk of dust formed around the big lump in the middle.
 The lump became the proto-Sun.
 The matter in the disk also clumped together into rotating chunks called planetesimals.
 The largest of these chunks formed the planets, and other, smaller pieces, became asteroids and comets.
-When the centrifugal force of their motion around the Sun balanced out gravity, they were maintained in elliptical orbits at nearly constant distances from the Sun – another example of an equilibrium state.
+When the centrifugal force of their motion around the Sun balanced out gravity, they were maintained in elliptical orbits at nearly constant radial distances6)Elliptical radii, major and minor, to be sure. from the Sun – another example of an equilibrium state.
 Slowly, the planets swept their orbits clean, merging the encountered rocks with each protoplanet’s surface.
 The subsequent history of the Earth is treated in the following chapter (What geology tells us).

 Future of the solar system and the universe